Guide Rollers & Guide Rolls

 Guide rollers and rolls, also known as idler rollers, are used to properly align parts and materials with their intended pathway or track when moving through machinery or equipment.Not only providing guidance, guide rollers also offer additional support.
 One common application of guide rolls is for use in conveyor systems, which are most often utilized in the industrial manufacturing industry for materials and parts handling.

 Industries that benefit from the use of guide rollers include automotive manufacturing, for use in car lifts, tensioners and other power transmission applications; construction, in off-road equipment such as lift trucks and traveling cranes for material handling applications; mining, for underwater and underground applications; healthcare, for health imaging equipment such as magnetic resonance imaging (MRI) scans; and various processing industries, such as metalworking, textile production, paper milling, foil production, film manufacturing and more.

 Typical materials used to manufacture guide rollers include silicone, polyurethane, nylon and vulcanized rubber.
 These materials are used because they provide adequate hardness, since guide rolls must be able to provide uniform surface tension in applications such as conveyor belts and web converting in order for the processes to run smoothly.

-Although they can also be formed from plastic or metal, when they are formed from rubber, the two main processes used to fabricate guide rollers are compression molding and injection molding.
+Although they can also be formed from plastic or metal, when they are formed as rubber rolls, the two main processes used to fabricate guide rollers are compression molding and injection molding.